 Former Deputy Attorney General Rod Rosenstein

-The email was obtained by Judicial Watch in a Freedom of Information Act (FOIA) lawsuit.
+Judicial Watch obtained the records through a Freedom of Information Act (FOIA) lawsuit.

 Free Press International